Modified Service in effect

 Schoharie County Public Transportation is happy to announce that we are beginning to resume modified service.

-Effective September 8th, changes have been made to the Routes 1 and 3 schedules.
+Changes have been made to the Routes 1 and 3 schedules.
 Please refer to the schedule pages for the route information.

-Effective August 17th, we have made changes to the Route 2 and 2A schedules.
+We have made changes to the Route 2 and 2A schedules.
 Please refer the schedule pages for the route information.

 For safety reasons, there are some required adjustments to our protocols: